Mélusine Ruspoli: Career

+Acting

+In 2018, Ruspoli voiced Princess Jasmine in the Italian version of the American animated comedy film Ralph Breaks the Internet produced by Walt Disney Animation Studios.

+In 2020, she co-wrote and starred in Grey Constraint, a short fashion film directed by Peppe Tortora for Grey Magazine.
+The film's plot centered on a princess locked away in a castle, an artistic depiction of Ruspoli's time in quarantine at Castello Ruspoli during the COVID-19 pandemic in Italy.

+Fashion

 Ruspoli is represented by the talent management company Next Management.
 In May 2014, Ruspoli was one of the faces of the Fiamma campaign for Salvatore Ferragamo S.p.A.
-Later that year, she was photographed by Stefania Paparelli for W.

-Along with modelling, she was an intern at the Ferragamo advertising department.
+Later that year, she was photographed by Stefania Paparelli for W. Along with modelling, she was an intern at the Ferragamo advertising department.
 In 2017, Ruspoli made her runway modelling debut walking in the Dolce & Gabbana Spring/Summer show at Milan Fashion Week.
 She walked again for Dolce & Gabbana in the brand's Secret Show.
 She has also modelled for Chanel.
 In 2019, she modelled in a fashion spread for the magazine Mia Le Journal.
-In March 2020, during the COVID-19 pandemic in Italy, fashion photographer Peppe Tortora used WhatsApp to photograph Ruspoli in quarantine at Castello Ruspoli, for a spread in Grey Magazine.
+In March 2020, during the COVID-19 pandemic, fashion photographer Peppe Tortora used WhatsApp to photograph Ruspoli in quarantine at Castello Ruspoli for a spread in Grey Magazine.
 Later that year, she was named European It Girl of the Summer by Tatler.
 Also in 2020, she modelled for Fendi in a campaign spread photographed by Leonardo Veloce.

 She is a fashion influencer on social media.
-In 2017, she had 17,000 followers on Instagram, gaining a large following during the pandemic.
-As of 2023, she has 149,000 followers.
+In 2017, she had 17,000 followers on Instagram, and later gained a larger following during the pandemic.